DixCar/CodeX/docs/workflow.md

 ## Quality Assurance

-Before you send request for QA please, make sure all below steps have been done:
+### Self QA

-* QA your code real-time to eliminate potential errors
+* Inspect your code in real-time to eliminate potential errors
-* Indent your code to make it easy to read [Dreamweaver setup for indentation](#)
+* Indent your code to make it easy to read <!-- [Dreamweaver setup for indentation](#) -->
-* Browser test to check rendering for breakpoints, links and text
+* Test in browser rendering for all breakpoints/liquidity
-* Litmus test must be checked
+* Send Litmus test and check the result
+* Test for real-devices (DSG testing emails)
+* If deviating from Master Templates test your experimental code on devices as well on litmus

+### Team QA

-* Send QA and include all information and files
+* Include all information and files to your request:
+  * Litmus test (share link)
+  * Indented HTML file (include Proof/Test sent from AC)
+  * Subject Line and Pre-Header
+  * Additional information about data, dynamics, includes
+* Split the QA task for three stages:
+  * Tracking Links and Copy/Typos
+  * Code review
+  * Visual rendering